 Treating Mold Toxicity

 Because it is so common and yet vastly unrecognized in conventional medicine, functional medicine is quick to consider mold toxicity when looking into unresolved symptoms.
-“When patients have persisting symptoms that won’t go away, or even have a multisystem disease that isn’t getting better, we start to consider the possibility of mold toxicity,” says Dr. Jamison.
+“When patients have persisting symptoms that won’t go away, or even have a multisystem disease that isn’t getting better, we start to consider the possibility of mold toxicity,” says Dr. Roca.
 Since mycotoxin illness can not only make you sick but also aggravate existing conditions like Lyme disease, it’s important to take care of the hidden root of the problem.

 Once the mold toxicity has been discovered, treatment involves several elements.
 First and foremost, it’s imperative to eradicate the source of the mold itself.
 Check your house for mold — if problem areas are found, they must be addressed immediately so you don’t continue breathing in mycotoxins.